geccko/modbus2mqtt/README.md

   be prefixed with the global topic prefix and "status/".
 * *Register offset*
   The register number, depending on the function code.
 Zero-based.
-* *DomoticzIdx*, the index for the register used in Domoticz for the device
+* *DomoticzIdx*, the index for the register used in Domoticz for the device if defined.
 * *Size* (in words)*
   The register size in (16 bits) words.
 * *DataFormat*, uses the Python